CPC31011 – Certificate III in Solid Plastering

 - you have studied for 5 years in an English speaking country.

-- you have completed at least 6 months of a Certificate IV level course in an Australian RTO.
+- you have completed at least 6 months of a Certificate IV OR higher level course in an Australian Education Provider under a student visa.

 - you have successfully completed a foundation course in Australia